 English-Thai software translators have been developed mostly on the Thai side of the border.
 There has been a much heavier emphasis on English to Thai, compared to Thai to English.
 (A good way to spot a cheap translator is that they offer English to Thai translation, but not Thai to English.)

 Thai language software dictionaries or electronic dictionaries

 For translating words, there are some good English-Thai and Thai-English software dictionaries.

 For translating sentences and documents, that is a different matter.
 There are programs which attempt to translate English to Thai, but they are sometimes woefully inadequate for anything except the most casual and economically insignificant applications.
 Thai to English translations are often not as good.

 Major differences between Thai and English complicate machine translation

 Part of the problem is the vast differences in vocabulary, style and structure between the two languages.
 Beyond that, in both languages it is common for the same spelled word to have multiple meanings, often quite different.
 Thai words do not have Latin or Germanic roots.
 The particular meaning of a word must be chosen in the context of the sentence, which means the non-Latin, non-Germanic roots problem is compounded.
 Moving between a European and Asian language is a major challenge for a computer translation.
 The result is that the wrong meaning of a word is often given, creating confusion.

-Other major differences between Germanic languages like English, and Thai, include no articles, i.e., "a", "an" or "the", no tenses, e.g., "am going", "will be going", "would have gone" (Thai handles future and past differently), different word orders, e.g., "car red big", instead of "big red car", and the use of so-called polite particles, which are additional words that change the tone or "feeling" of a statement or request which have no direct equivalent in English.
+Actually, Thai is much easier to learn in many ways that western languages.
+For example, other major differences between Germanic languages like English, and Thai, include no articles, i.e., "a", "an" or "the", no tenses, e.g., "am going", "will be going", "would have gone" (Thai handles future and past differently), different word orders, e.g., "car red big", instead of "big red car", and the use of so-called polite particles, which are additional words that change the tone or "feeling" of a statement or request which have no direct equivalent in English.

 Thai machine translation can result in incomprehensible text